 Plenty, is the answer.

-Many of the injuries avid runners and cyclists get derive from overuse.
+Many of the injuries avid runners and cyclists get are from overuse.
 When the same joints are put through the same motion, day in and day out, it’s obvious that something’s got to give.
 Yet, the problem is hard to avoid.
 After all, in order to get better at your game, you need to practice.
 Adding some versatility to the way in which you exercise your sport of choice can bring some relief.

 When, for example, road runners take their training to a softer trail surface, they may hear fewer complaints from their often vocal knees and Achilles’ tendons.

 Strength training also lubricates the joints, which nourishes the cartilage.